Cat-Devs/jp-flashcards-2/README.md

 -| -|
 NEXT_PUBLIC_GRAPHQL_API_URL | The GraphQL Server URL
-GRAPHQL_API_KEY | The API Key for your GraphQL Server DB_TABLE_NAME | Your Flashcards DynamoDB table name AWS_REGION | The AWS region for your resources
+GRAPHQL_API_KEY | The API Key for your GraphQL Server TABLE_NAME | Your Flashcards DynamoDB table name AWS_REGION | The AWS region for your resources
 OFFLINE | When is set to `true` it will use a local DynamoDB instance